Satish980/Food-application/README.md

 ### 🌐 List of Food Items

 On the initial load, users can seamlessly browse through a list of food items available in India.
-The lazy loading feature ensures a smooth experience by fetching image data only when necessary.

 ### 🌍 Filter by Area

 Users have the ability to filter food items based on different areas.
 The application provides a user-friendly dropdown menu that allows users to select their preferred area, enhancing the browsing experience.